(Last Updated On: April 16, 2021)

 Right at this point, your right leg should be hanging just beside the left leg.
 This is a vulnerable position for you and the horse must be on stop and strong so that you don’t slip down.
 Keep the weight of your upper part on the horse’s neck and back.

 Keep your lower part of the body flexible and swing your right leg up and over the horse’s body part.
 Keep the pressure of the upper body part on the back of the horse.
 Try to be very careful so that you don’t accidentally kick the horse while you are on this move.
 The horse should be unmoved at his situation

 Maintain the balance of the body.
 Distribute your body load evenly on both sides of the horse.
 Gradually sit down in the middle of the saddle very gently so that the horse doesn’t feel any sudden push or pressure.

 Now you are almost done.
-It’s time to adjust the stirrups up to its proper length.
+It’s time to adjust the stirrups up to their proper length.
 Next, hang your right foot in the opposite stirrup the horse has on the other side.
 Stick the center of the ball of your foot on the stirrup, it’s not right to put the toe or heel in that position.
 Now you should be feeling confident and comfortable.

 Here you have successfully mounted on your horse for the first time.
-Give the horse treat for the accomplishment of understanding your motive.
+Give the horse a treat for the accomplishment of understanding your motive.
 Repeat the process several times every day.